j23414/mango-user-guide/kegg.md

 <!--<center> -->
 ![](img32.png)

 A dialog window will pop and attempt to connect to KEGG database.
-It will take around a minute for a list of organisms to be shown in the first list.
+A list of the current organisms on KEGG will be fetched.
+This may take up to a minute depending on your internet speed.

 <div style="width:400px">
 ![](img33.png)